LuisScoccola/persistable/README.md

 You can find the documentation at [persistable.readthedocs.io](https://persistable.readthedocs.io/).
 If you have further questions, please [open an issue](https://github.com/LuisScoccola/persistable/issues/new) and we will do our best to help you.
+Please include as much information as possible, including your system's information, warnings, logs, screenshots, and anything else you think may be of use.
+If you do not wish to open an issue, you are also welcome to contact [Luis Scoccola](https://luisscoccola.github.io/) directly.
+Please be patient if it takes us a bit to get back to you.

 ## Experimental features